Update, Jan. 7 - The hearing was postponed at the request of the applicant, RN Golf Management.

 When the zoning officials said the golf course was not residential and to designate it residential would involve a change to the county master plan, the owners filed the zoning appeal.

-The looming appeal has galvanized local groups, which are adamant the 166-acre golf course should remain open space.
+The looming appeal which are adamant the 166-acre golf course should remain open space.
 Reston Association and Reston Citizens Association have vowed to fight redevelopment, and a grassroots organization, Rescue Reston, has mobilized since July.

 No plans for potential residential development at the course have been made public yet.